eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **TECHNICAL VOLUNTEERS/STEWARDS**

-If you are interested in stage management, stewarding technical builds, props and costumes then please get in touch with us to find out more.&nbsp;
+If you are interested in stage management, stewarding technical builds, props and costumes then please get in touch with us to find out more.

 **VOLUNTEER SINGERS**

 We are offering the opportunity to join a mass choir as part of the event.
-Rehearsals will be led by Newbury Choral Society and Incantata and all singers are welcome to join in.&nbsp;
+Rehearsals will be led by Newbury Choral Society and Incantata and all singers are welcome to join in.

-&nbsp;

 Please contact Laura Boffin on [laura@rosaproductions.co.uk](javascript:void(location.href='mailto:'+String.fromCharCode(108,97,117,114,97,64,114,111,115,97,112,114,111,100,117,99,116,105,111,110,115,46,99,111,46,117,107))) for more information on how you can get involved!